I-730, Refugee/Asylee Relative Petition

 Did you provide the following?

-- Proof of your status as a principal asylee or refugee in the United States;
+- Proof of your status as a principal asylee or refugee in the United States, for example:

-- One passport-style photograph of each family member you are filing for;
+- A passport-style photograph or a recent, clear photograph of each family member you are filing for;

 - A copy of both sides of your family member’s Form I-94, Arrival-Departure Record, if they are in the United States; and